Sign out inactive users

 At the SharePoint Online Management Shell command prompt, run the following command:

 Set-SPOBrowserIdleSignOut -Enabled $true -WarnAfter (New-TimeSpan -Seconds 2700) -SignOutAfter (New-TimeSpan -Seconds 3600)

 -Enabled specifies whether idle session sign-out is enabled or disabled by using $true or $false.

 -WarnAfter specifies the amount of after which a user is notified that they will be signed out after a period of inactivity as a New-TimeSpan which can be configured in seconds, minutes, or hours.

--SignOutAfter specifies the amount of time after which is a user is signed out of Office 365 if they do not respond to the -WarnAfter prompt.
+-SignOutAfter specifies the amount of time after which is a user is signed out of Microsoft 365 if they do not respond to the -WarnAfter prompt.